ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    The entry associated with one of such updates contains a list of token hashes, such that: i) the corresponding revoked Access Tokens pertain to the requester; and ii) they were added to or removed from the TRL at that update.

    The Authorization Server MAY support this type of query.
+In such a case, the Authorization Server maintains the history of updates to the TRL resource as defined in {{sec-trl-endpoint-supporting-diff-queries}}.
 The processing of a diff query and the related response format are defined in {{ssec-trl-diff-query}}.

 ## Query Parameters # {#sec-trl-endpoint-query-parameters}